 Beneficiaries and Distributions

-Beneficiaries who receive distributions must include the income from the distributions in their income calculations on their annual tax return.
+Beneficiaries who receive distributions must include the money they make from the distributions in their income calculations on their annual tax return.
 Beneficiaries receive a Schedule K-1, which is tax Form 1041, at the conclusion of each tax year with the details of the relevant trust that they need to include on their federal income tax return.
 That information includes the total amount of distribution funds that the beneficiaries received during the course of the year.
 Beneficiaries are taxed on the income at the same rate as other income.
-Approximately 3 million Americans filed 1041 forms in 2008.

 Trusts and Distributions